aerostack2/aerostack2/as2_state_estimator/plugins/simple_ekf/README.md

 convention for an unknown: an optical flow module measures two horizontal velocities, a rangefinder one height, a source used as a compass only heading.
-Any of the types above can leave components out this way, and the filter treats them as absent — the component is replaced by the filter's own prediction, so it produces exactly no correction and its state covariance is left where it was.
+Any of the types above can leave components out this way, and the filter treats them as absent — the component is replaced by the filter's own prediction, so it produces exactly no correction.
 The flags are read in the source's frame and applied after the rotation into the map frame, which is exact for the cases that occur: all three components, none, or the horizontal pair under this tree's yaw-only rotations.
+The substitution is redone whenever the correction is replayed, against the state at the instant it lands rather than the one it arrived at.

+The variance those components are given, `unobserved_variance`, does not leave the state covariance alone: an update against a measurement of variance V pulls a state variance towards V, so a component nobody measures cannot grow past this number while that lasts.
+The default of 1e2 costs four decimals against state variances around 1e-2, and the ceiling only starts to bite once a state's own variance approaches it.
+Lifting it entirely needs the update to skip the component rather than absorb it, which is more machinery than a plugin called simple carries.

-> The textbook alternative, a variance of 1e9, does not work here.
-The gain comes from
+> The textbook alternative, a variance of 1e9, does not work here, which is why
-> inverting the whole innovation covariance, and once that holds position-to-orientation
+> `unobserved_variance` warns above 1e4.
+The gain comes from inverting the whole innovation
-> correlations, mixing 1e9 and 1e-3 leaves an inverse with no significant digits: the
+> covariance, and once that holds position-to-orientation correlations, mixing 1e9 and 1e-3
-> filter diverges within a few samples.
+> leaves an inverse with no significant digits: the filter diverges within a few samples.

+Two things follow from a variance being a marker.
+A **negative** one is a deliberate statement and survives `use_message_covariance: false`, so configuring fixed numbers for a rangefinder does not turn the components it never measured into readings of whatever its message left behind.
+A **zero** is not that statement: it is what a message carrying no covariance at all is full of, and supplying the number it lacks is what `use_message_covariance: false` is for, so there a zero is replaced like any other.
+With `use_message_covariance: true` a zero still reads as unobserved and the component is dropped, which is almost always a misconfiguration, so the plugin warns.

 ### Measurements the filter refuses to believe